mariafernandamtzm/Module19_FinTech/README.md

 GitHub: The platform used for version control and repository hosting.

-## Conclusion
-This application, Fintech Finder, provides a web interface for customers to interact with various Ethereum blockchain functionalities.
-It integrates two Python files, fintech_finder.py and crypto_wallet.py, to automate tasks associated with generating a digital wallet, accessing Ethereum account balances, and signing and sending transactions via the Ganache blockchain.

 Here's a breakdown of the application's functionality:

 ## Step 1: Import Ethereum Transaction Functions